-Better Orienteering identifies first of all the most Basic Techniques that form a Basic Navigation Routine.
-That routine must be mastered and work like clockwork as the basis for all your navigation.
+Better Orienteering identifies first of all the most Basic Techniques that form a BASIC NAVIGATION ROUTINE.
+The Basic Navigation Routine must be mastered and work like clockwork as the basis for all your orienteering.

 Skills progression is then explored in stages from Basic to Advanced, so that you don’t feel the need try to master everything at once.

 In the Beyond Advanced section some ideas are discussed on how you can begin to take your technique much further, such as developing an integrated race routine and taking account of sports psychology and learning from elite orienteers.